spotify/github-java-client/CONTRIBUTING.md

 - Add tests relevant to the fixed bug or new feature.
 We love to increase our test coverage so any contributions made to improving that will be very welcomed.

-## Coding standards
+## Coding Standards

 - This library is modelled after the [GitHub API](https://docs.github.com/en/rest?apiVersion=2022-11-28) and it has been structured to mimic that.
-  For example, to access the Teams endpoints, you need to instantiate an Organisation Client
+  For example, to access the Teams endpoints, you need to instantiate an `OrganisationClient`
-  and then a Teams Client as [seen here](./src/main/java/com/spotify/github/v3/clients/OrganisationClient.java).
+  and then a `TeamsClient` as [seen here](./src/main/java/com/spotify/github/v3/clients/OrganisationClient.java).
 This mirrors the nested structure of the API endpoints such as the
   [/orgs/{org}/teams/{team_slug}](https://docs.github.com/en/rest/teams/teams?apiVersion=2022-11-28#list-teams) endpoint
 - We operate a monkey see, monkey do approach to this library.
-We understand that there are some inconsistencies in the library in terms of how the tests and/or endpoints are written but we, with your help, are working on creating
+We understand that there are some inconsistencies in the library in terms of how the tests and/or endpoints are written but we, with your help, are working on creating a more consistent codebase.
 - All bug fixes and new features need to be fully tested.